Boudoir Photography

 The Studio Setup

-Sessions run at the studio at 83 E Water St, Rockland, MA — about 25 minutes south of Boston on Route 3, with free on-site parking.
+Sessions run at the studio at 83 E Water Street, Rockland, MA — about 25 minutes south of Boston on Route 3, with free on-site parking.
 The studio is private during your session; no other photographers are working nearby.

 Hair and makeup is included in every boudoir package, which removes one of the most common scheduling bottlenecks.
 You arrive with clean skin and clean hair, and hair and makeup happens on-site at the start of your session — then we move into wardrobe and shooting.